Cummins 4BT Engine History

 Engine Specs and Fuel Economy

 The Cummins 4BT engine is not known for his raw power only pulling 105 horsepower @ 2,300 rpm however the torque ratio is 265 lb-ft of torque @ 1,600 rpm.
 With some common performance upgrades this engine will pull 750 lb-ft of torque.
 Torque is the amount of force all 4 four wheels will produce at the point of contact on the ground.
 This is important for off-roading as a matter of a few inches is the difference between getting over that incline or ending up in the mud.
 The standard 4BT will 18-20 mpg in the city and 22-25 mpg on the highway.
-A normal upgraded engine will yield 28 – 30 mpg with some high level performance mods to the aftercooler, turbo and variable timing of the camshaft being able to get 35 - 40 mpg.
+A normal upgraded engine will yield 28 – 30 mpg with some high level performance mods to the aftercooler, turbo and variable (lift and duration) timing of the camshaft being able to get 35 - 40 mpg.

 Injection Pump Options